denodesxyz/initia/README.md

 # Initia
-A simplified manual for running a Initia node.
+A simplified manual for running an Initia node.

 ### prerequisite